investutil/investutil-gocrawler/README.md

 ## Architecture

-Gocrawler is a simpler web crawler management platform.
+GoCrawler is a simpler web crawler management platform.

 The web scraping framwork, we will use  Colly (Golang)